Artimud is a clay based antimicrobial hoof putty.

 Artimud is now commonly used as a packing material for use under stick on shoes and pads.
 Where it helps keep soles and frogs in great condition where they would normally get damp, smelly and soft.

-All the ingredients in Artimud are there to either have an antimicrobial effect or to improve the consistency and hence the longevity of its effect.
+All the ingredients in Artimud are there to either have an antibacterial/ antifungal effect or to improve the consistency and hence the longevity of its effect.

 We have cut tea tree oil out of the formula as in very rare occasions horses can have an allergic reaction to it.
 In anaerobic situations it can also detritmentally effect the action of beneficial bacterium!